 \subsection{Photometric zero-point calibrations}

-When comparing the mass-weighted ages and dust extinction values obtained from the modeling of the grism data alone versus the grism data combined with broad-band photometry (see Sect.~\ref{sec:quiescence}), we find them being inconsistent at more than 3$\sigma$ in most cases.
-Our SED fits to total fluxes resulted in relatively high reduced $\chi^2$ ($\chi^2_R$), as can be seen in Fig.~\ref{fig:chired_zp}.
+When comparing the mass-weighted ages and dust extinction values obtained from the modeling of the grism data alone with the grism data combined with broad-band photometry (see Sect.~\ref{sec:combo}), we find them being inconsistent at more than 3$\sigma$ in most cases.
+Our SED fits to total fluxes resulted in relatively high reduced $\chi^2$ ($\chi^2_R$), as shown in Fig.~\ref{fig:chired_zp}.
 Specifically, the probability associated with the total $\chi^2$ is $\sim$0.5\%, given the total degrees of freedom of the photometric fit of the whole sample.
 Changing the IMF or leaving the metallicity of templates free did not improve the $\chi^2_R$ distribution.

 As shown in Fig.\ref{fig:no_zp_distrib}, the means of the distributions of the normalized residuals in each band appear to suffer from systematic shifts, namely $B$, $V$, $i^+$, $z^{++}$ (marginally), $J$, $H$, IRAC/3.6$\mu$m, IRAC/4.5$\mu$m.
-As noted in \cite{Capozzi16}, the procedure of re-calibrating photometric zero-points (ZPs) to optimize photometric redshift retrieval (commonly performed when building photometric catalogs) can impact the results of SED fitting.
-These tweaks can introduce systematics in several bands, since the re-calibrations are often based on specific samples at a specific redshift.
+As noted in \citet{Capozzi16}, the procedure of recalibrating photometric zero-points (ZPs) to optimize photometric redshift retrieval (commonly performed when building photometric catalogs) can impact the results of SED fitting.
+These tweaks can introduce systematics in several bands, since the recalibrations are often based on specific samples at a specific redshift.
 In the case of COSMOS2015 these were tailored on various samples of spectroscopically confirmed QGs at z<2.5 \citep{Ono12, Krogager14, Stockmann20}, among a much larger number of star-forming galaxies.
-In addition to this, the templates used to derive such adjustments can also have a role in introducing systematics.
-In particular, the ones used in COSMOS2015 are: two BC03 templates with an exponentially declining SFH with a timescale $\tau$ = 0.3 Gyr and extinction-free templates as in \cite{Ilbert13}; a set of 31 templates including spiral and elliptical galaxies from Polletta et al. (2007) and 12 BC03 templates of young blue star-forming galaxies.
+In addition to this, the templates used to derive these adjustments can also have a role in introducing systematics.
+In particular, those used in COSMOS2015 are: two BC03 templates with an exponentially declining SFH with a timescale $\tau$ = 0.3 Gyr and extinction-free templates as in \citet{Ilbert13}; a set of 31 templates including spiral and elliptical galaxies from Polletta et al. (2007) and 12 BC03 templates of young blue star-forming galaxies.